Enjoy the great outdoors but remember the dangers water can pose!

 “WAID also highlight that inland open waters, such as rivers, canals, lakes, reservoirs and quarries continue to be the leading locations for accidental drowning and unintended entry into the water accounting for 58% of deaths!
 This further emphasises the need to remain vigilant and treat our waterways with respect.

 - Very cold temperatures; the water can be bitterly cold even in summer months.

-- There can be strong underwater currents, which can trouble even the most confident of swimmers.
+- Strong underwater currents, which can trouble even the most confident of swimmers.

 - Reservoirs are often very deep, much deeper than you expect.

-- There may be hidden debris or underwater hazards which can cause injury, including weeds and plants, which can entangle you under the water.
+- There may be hidden debris or underwater hazards which can cause injury, including weeds and plants, pumps / mechanical equipment which can entangle you under the water.